sipb/homeworld/docs/deploy.md

  * Log into the server directly with your SSH keys
    - Verify the host keys based on the text printed before the login console

-## Set up the keyserver

- * Configure the supervisor keyserver:

-       $ spire setup keyserver
-       $ spire verify keystatics   # make sure the keyserver is running

- * Admit the supervisor node to the cluster:
+## Setting up the supervisor node

-       $ spire setup self-admit

- * Prepare kerberos gateway:

-       $ spire setup keygateway
+Set up the keysystem:

-       $ spire verify keygateway
+    $ spire seq keysystem

-## Request certificates and SSH with them

- * Request SSH cert:

-       $ spire access update-known-hosts    # set up certificate authority in ~/.ssh/known_hosts
+Set up SSH:

-       $ spire access ssh    # if this fails, you might need to make sure you don't have any stale kerberos tickets
+      # if this fails, you might need to make sure you don't have any stale kerberos tickets

- * Configure and test SSH:

-       $ # this will deny your current direct access, so keep a SSH session open until you verify this works
-       $ spire setup supervisor-ssh
-       $ spire verify ssh-with-certs
+    $ spire seq ssh
-       $ # if that worked, you can close your other SSH session
+      # (this command includes the automatic execution of `spire access ssh`)

 ## Set up each node's operating system

- * Request a bootstrap token:
+Request bootstrap tokens:

-       $ spire infra admit <hostname>.mit.edu
+    $ spire infra admit-all
-       Token granted for <hostname>.mit.edu: '<TOKEN>'

- * Boot the ISO on the hardware
+Boot the ISO on each piece of hardware
    - Select `Install`
-   - Enter the IP address for the server (18.181.X.Y on our test infrastructure)
+   - Enter the IP address for the server
    - Wait a while
    - Enter the bootstrap token

- * Confirm that the server came up properly (and requested its keys correctly):
+Confirm that all of the servers came up properly (and requested their keys correctly):

-        $ spire verify online <hostname>      # you might need to re-request certificates first
+    $ spire verify online

-## Package installation

- * Install and upgrade packages on all systems:

-        $ spire infra install-packages

 ## Core cluster bringup

- * Launch services

-        $ spire setup services
-        $ spire verify etcd        # cursory inspection of etcd
+Bring up the core cluster:

-        $ spire verify kubernetes  # cursory inspection of kubernetes
+    $ spire seq core

-## Bootstrap cluster registry

-This step is needed when you're hosting the containers for core cluster services on the cluster itself.
+If and only if you're hosting the containers for core cluster services on the cluster itself:

-    $ spire setup dns-bootstrap
-    $ spire setup bootstrap-registry
-    $ spire verify aci-pull
+    $ spire seq registry

 ## Core cluster service: flannel

 Deploy flannel into the cluster:

-    $ mkdir cluster-gen
-    $ spire config gen-kube cluster-gen
-    $ spire kubectl create -f cluster-gen/flannel.yaml
+    $ spire deploy flannel

 Wait a bit for propagation... (if this doesn't work, keep trying for a bit)